FelixHindinger/Simulator/README.md

 You can change the parameters of the simulation in file `test_config.json`

 The functionality of this simulator has only been tested for the stratified topology used in my thesis.
+Measurements can only be taken for one traffic type per simulation run at the moment.
+In order to take measurements for a configurations, the parameters for the traffic type that should be measured are put into the configuration file as values for the "_1"-parameters.